geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 If his the profit, his the will that plann’d.<br>
 Be silent, flatterer! for the glorious sun<br>
 Oft shews a blot, and <span class="smallcaps">Richard</span> may have one.”<br>
-&emsp;“Methinks I ill have earn' d a flatterer's name.<br>
+&emsp;“Methinks I ill have earn' d a flatterer’s name.<br>
 Who singly dared the peace he urged to blame;<br>
 Nay, deem’d me wrong’d, because he ne’er descried,<br>
 And outraged feelings I had sought to hide.<br>